nuejs/www/index.md

 [.info]
   #### Summer is coming ☀️
-  The website and docs will be rewritten, but the development goes into summer mode.
-That is: we go zoning to the forrest.
+  [This site is rewritten](/blog/status-update-01/), but we skyward ourselves to a summer mode.
+That is: we put on the folio-hat and go zoning to the dark Finnish forrest.